The Difference between Operating Cash Flow and Free Cash Flow

 Operating Cash Flow Calculation

-The operating cash flow formula can be calculated two different ways under GAAP or Generally Accepted Accounting Principles.
+The operating cash flow formula can be calculated in two different ways under GAAP or Generally Accepted Accounting Principles.

 Direct Method